Lucrezia Borgia: Purported affair with Pedro Calderon

-In 1501, two papal bulls were issued concerning the child, Giovanni Borgia.
-In the first, he was recognized as Cesare's child from an affair before his marriage.
-The second, contradictory, bull recognized him as the son of Pope Alexander VI.
+In 1501, two papal bulls were issued concerning Giovanni Borgia.
+In the first, he was recognized as Cesare's child from an affair, before his marriage.
+The second contradictory bull recognized him as the son of Pope Alexander VI.
 Lucrezia's name is not mentioned in either, and rumours that she was his mother have never been proven.
 The second bull was kept secret for many years, and Giovanni was assumed to be Cesare's son.
-This is supported by the fact that in 1502 he became Duke of Camerino, one of Cesare's recent conquests, hence the natural inheritance of the Duke of Romagna's oldest son.
-Giovanni went to stay with Lucrezia in Ferrara after Alexander's death, where he was accepted as her half-brother.
+This is supported by the fact that he became Duke of Camerino in 1502, which was to be inherited by the Duke of Romagna's oldest son.
+After Alexander's death, Giovanni went to stay with Lucrezia in Ferrara, where he was accepted as her half-brother.

 Second marriage: Alfonso d'Aragon (Duke of Bisceglie and Prince of Salerno)

-Following her annulment from Sforza, Lucrezia was married to the Neapolitan Alfonso of Aragon, the half-brother of Sancha of Aragon who was the wife of Lucrezia's brother Gioffre Borgia.
-The marriage was a short one.
+Despite the scandal of the annulment of her marriage to Giovanni Sforza, Lucrezia was married for a second time to the Neapolitan Alfonso of Aragon, Duke of Bisceglie and Prince of Salerno of the House of Trastámara.
+He was the illegitimate son of Alfonso II King of Naples and his mistress Trogia Gazzella.
+Alfonso was also the half-brother of Sancha of Aragon, Princess of Squillace and wife of Lucrezia's younger brother Gioffre Borgia.

-They were married in 1498, making Lucrezia the Duchess consort of Bisceglie and Princess consort of Salerno.
-Lucrezia – not her husband – was appointed governor of Spoleto in 1499; Alfonso fled Rome shortly afterwards but returned at Lucrezia's request, only to be murdered in 1500.
+Lucrezia's father gave the Duchy of Spoleto and 40,000 ducats as her dowry.
+It was also part of the agreement that the couple would remain in Rome for at least one year and not be forced to live permanently at the Kingdom of Naples until her father's death.
+Lucrezia's marriage was a short one.

+Lucrezia and Alfonso were married on 21 July 1498 in the Vatican, with the celebrations being held behind closed doors in the Borgia apartments.
+Lucrezia became the Duchess consort of Bisceglie and Princess consort of Salerno and the marriage was said to be happy, with Lucrezia supporting her husband in a dispute with her father on the legality of the marriage of Alfonso’s aunt Beatrice of Naples to Vladislaus II, King of Bohemia and Hungary.

+In 1499, Lucrezia was appointed as Governor of Spoleto, a role usually reserved solely for cardinals, becoming the first female governor in the Papal States in a territory crucial for the passage from the Tyrrhenian to the Adriatic Sea.
+She also reportedly lost her first baby with Alfonso in February 1499.